Former convict, addict and fight promoter gives keynote speech at the 2019 Opiate Summit

 “This is a very special place for me.
 It is my first time being out here, and there is a man named Richard Pintal that is from here.
 He was born and raised here, and is an amazing human being that came into my life and rescued me from the depths of hell.

-“He was a criminal attorney out there on the west coast, more importantly he was a man with a mission to serve, a mission to help people.
+“He was a criminal attorney out there on the west coast.
+More importantly he was a man with a mission to serve, a mission to help people.
 He helped me along this journey, and taught me the way he had gone through it.”

-Lynch, said he felt like he was in a cult when he first started his treatment, and eventually got kicked out.
+Lynch said he felt like he was in a cult when he first started his treatment, and eventually got kicked out.
 But when he finally got out of prison he gave 12-steps another shot.

 He managed to find hope, and a sense of purpose, when he received custody over his estranged daughter.

-Starting from scratch he started several new businesses that included an mixed martial arts fighting promotion, tattoo parlor, vape shop and a sober living facility.
+Starting from scratch he started several new businesses that included a mixed martial arts fighting promotion, tattoo parlor, vape shop and a sober living facility.

 Lynch’s invitation to speak at the Opiate Summit came from the Fresh Coast Alliance, a criminal re-entry program that works to keep people from relapsing on drugs and making the same mistakes that landed them in prison.
 He said despite his connection to Pintal, the call to come to Muskegon had been a coincidence.

-Stairway Recovery Homes is the name of Lynch’s sober living facilities, it uses the 12-step program.
+Stairway Recovery Homes is the name of Lynch’s sober living facilities.
+It uses the 12-step program.
 Residents living at the facility work through three phases for recovery.

 These phases focus on building necessary skills that addicts will need to prevent their relapse, but it also helps them create a resume, and learn financial literacy.